 Hi!
 I'm emery.

-I'm the author of novels about teenage girls:
+I'm the author of six novels about teenage girls:

-Open Road Summer, The Start of Me & You, When We Collided, The Names They Gave Us, and The Map from Here to There.
+Open Road Summer, The Start of Me & You, When We Collided, The Names They Gave Us, The Map from Here to There, and All That's Left to Say.

-I live with my family in a house that has a bookshelf in almost every room.
+I live with my family in an old house that has a bookshelf in almost every room.

 When did you starting writing?